apache/accumulo-website/_docs-2/administration/monitoring-metrics.md

 the monitor is intended to be a tool used with care.
 It is not a production-grade webservice.
 It is a good idea to whitelist access to the monitor via an authentication proxy or firewall.
 It is strongly recommended that the Monitor is not exposed to any publicly-accessible networks.

+Things highlighted in yellow may be in need of attention.
+If anything is highlighted in red on the monitor page, it is something that definitely needs attention.

 ### SSL